rancher/webhook/docs.md

 If `field.cattle.io/no-creator-rbac` annotation is set, `field.cattle.io/creatorId` cannot be set.

+##### NO_PROXY value

+Prevent the creation of new objects with an env var (under `spec.agentEnvVars`) with a name of `NO_PROXY` if its value contains one or more spaces.
+This ensures that the provided value adheres to the format expected by Go, and helps to prevent subtle issues elsewhere when writing scripts which utilize `NO_PROXY`.

 ##### Data Directories

 Prevent the creation of new objects with an env var (under `spec.agentEnvVars`) with a name of `CATTLE_AGENT_VAR_DIR`.